ivoyager/ivoyager-changelogs/README.md

 * Added hint tooltips on mouse-over for most buttons, checkboxes, etc.

 ## Changes
 * **Huge improvements to GUI modularity!** I, Voyager GUI widgets can be easily dropped into custom GUI scene trees.
-Widgets include labels (e.g., camera range, selection image) and controls (e.g., game speed buttons, the system navigator with selectable planets and major moons) that plug into I, Voyager core systems.
+Widgets include dynamic labels and textures (e.g., CameraRange, DateTimeLabel, SelectionImage) and user controls (e.g., SpeedButtons, ViewButtons, SystemNavigator) that plug into I, Voyager core systems.
 * Totally overhauled GUI for both the simple game example (ivoyager/gui_example/example_game_gui.tcsn) and the Planetarium (planetarium/gui/pl_gui.tscn in the Planetarium repository) using the new modular widgets and mods.
 * Translations are loaded from Global.translations so extensions can add w/out access to project.godot.
 * Unicode escape using \uHHHH (where HHHH is a hexidecimal value) can now be used in data table files and localized text files.
 To make this work for localized text, text.csv files must be reimported with compress OFF.
 (This is a GDScript patch until Godot issue [#38716](https://github.com/godotengine/godot/issues/38716) gets fixed.)